 Tip: This one is so easy and satisfyingly cathartic, you might want to increase your social capital and offer to clean your neighbor’s plastic furniture as well!

-6. Wood furniture
+6. Wood Furniture

 That wooden bench or table may look ready for replacement, but a pressure washing session may be all it needs.
-This YouTube example of a greyed and lichen-encrusted bench is the perfect example of what may seem beyond redemption, but can actually be transformed back to a beautiful and practical piece.
+This YouTube example of a greyed and lichen-encrusted bench is the perfect example of what may seem beyond redemption, but can actually be transformed back into a beautiful and practical piece.

 Tip: Wood is a soft and porous material, so begin with the lowest setting and then inspect the wood afterward to determine if it requires a light sanding.